aleshaleksey/fansys23/06-abilities.md

 **Type**: B Class

 **Description**: Expend an MP die to infuse a weapon attack with elemental energy.
 The element can be fire, ice or lighting, and must correspond to the element chosen when acquiring this ability.
-The attack will deal an extra:
+In adition to the normal damage, the attack will also deal one of the following formas of elemental damage:

 - 2d6 fire[supernatural] damage.
 - 2d6 ice[supernatural] damage.